rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/346_create-debug-environment.md

 3. In the **Create New Debug Environment** page:

   - Enter the **Name** for the debug environment.
   - Select the capability to debug the executable.
-The available options are; IDE, SHELL,Rviz, RQT <!-- rviz and rqt not available, confirm -->
+The available options are; IDE, SHELL,Rviz, and RQT.

 4. Click **Connect**.
 It takes a few minutes to connect.
 Once the connection status is **Complete**, the debug environment is created successfully. <!-- where to check connection status ?>